videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 # Display Audio and Video - React

-In this guide, we will take a look at how to render the participant's audio and video on the screen.
+This guide elaborates on how to render a participant's audio and video on the screen.

 ## Rendering Participant

-The three steps are involve to achieve this process.
+The steps involved in rendering the audio and video of a participant are as follows.

 1. [Get Mic and Webcam Status](#1-get-mic-and-webcam-status)
 2. [Rendering Video](#2-rendering-video)